 Can you get a home loan after bankruptcy?

-Typically, the bankruptcy in New Zealand lasts for 3 years unless it is made shorter by a court of law.
+Typically, bankruptcy in New Zealand lasts for 3 years unless it is made shorter by a court of law.
 After this period expires, you will be able to apply for all types of loans including home loans.
 Still, your bankruptcy will remain on your credit record for 7 years.
 This will make your chances of securing a mortgage much lower.
 Still, you can use the help of a financial advisor and work with a specialised lender who may be able to grant a loan to you.

 Overall, you should be fully ready for taking out a home loan.
-You need to have secure and stable income from employment and good credit history.
+You need to have a secure and stable income from employment and good credit history.
 You have to ensure that you will be able to afford the loan.